liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 renderURL not a portlet actionURL) .
 Resource tests are the same as the render tests except the testURL is rendered in the jsp that supplies the iFrame target (resource).

+[<a name="6.137"></a>6.137] TODO: setResponseStatusTest (bridge-tck-main-portlet)

+- Dispatch an XHR that targets the ResourceURL for a known cacheable image resource such as "#{resource[myValidLibrary:myValidImage]}" and verify that the status code is HttpServletResponse.SC_OK (200).
+- Dispatch an XHR that targets the ResourceURL for the same cacheable image resource such as "#{resource[myValidLibrary:myValidImage]}" and verify that the status code is HttpServletResponse.NOT_MODIFIED (304).
+- Dispatch an XHR that targets the ResourceURL for a missing image resource such as "#{resource[myInvalidLibrary:myValidImage]}" and verify that the status code is HttpServletResponse.SC_NOT_FOUND (404).
+- Dispatch an XHR that targets the ResourceURL for a missing image resource such as "#{resource[myValidLibrary:myInvalidImage]}" and verify that the status code is HttpServletResponse.SC_NOT_FOUND (404).
+- Dispatch an XHR that targets the ResourceURL for a banned path such as "/WEB-INF" and verify that the status code is HttpServletResponse.SC_NOT_FOUND (404).
+- Dispatch an XHR that targets the ResourceURL for a banned character sequence such as "../../" and verify that the status code is HttpServletResponse.SC_NOT_FOUND (404).
+- Dispatch an XHR that targets the ResourceURL for a facelet document such as "myView.xhtml" and verify that the status code is HttpServletResponse.SC_NOT_FOUND (404).

 ## <a name="7"></a>Chapter 7 Tests

 ## <a name="8"></a>Chapter 8 Tests